Plan B for PANS

 Ask Minta anything.

 A question about your kid.
 A modality you keep hearing about.
 A symptom that isn’t in any textbook.
-Type it in your own words — Minta will give you a real read, grounded in everything she’s learned from the families and research papers she reads.
+Type it in your own words — Minta will give you a straight, plain-English read.
+A taste of the conversation that comes with every Synthesis.

 For example